 Matthew Fontaine Maury and the Navy

-Matthew Fountaine Maury was born in Spotsylvania County and intended to emulate the naval career of his older brother, Flag Lieutenant John Minor Maury, who however caught yellow fever after fighting pirates as an officer in the United States Navy.
+Matthew Fountaine Maury was born in Spotsylvania County, Virginia, USA, and intended to emulate the naval career of his older brother, Flag Lieutenant John Minor Maury, who however caught yellow fever after fighting pirates as an officer in the United States Navy.
 After John died painfully, their father forbade Matthew from joining the Navy.
 However, he obtained a Naval appointment through the influence of Senator Sam Houston, a family friend, in 1825, at the age of 19.
 Maury became midshipman on board the frigate Brandywine which was carrying the Marquis de La Fayette home to France following the Marquis’ famous visit to the United States.

 The Paths of the Seas